damonallison/react-test/README.md

 ## ECMAScript Versions

-* ES6 (ES2015) : the largest update to JS in history.
+* [ES6 (ES2015)](http://www.ecma-international.org/ecma-262/8.0/index.html) : the largest update to JS in history.

+> Some of its major enhancements included modules, class declarations, lexical block scoping, iterators and generators, promises for asynchronous programming, destructuring patterns, and proper tail calls.

 	* The first major release since 2007.
 The community was previously divided.
 This is the first “Harmonious” release.
 	* classes / modules
     * Improvements to functions (default param values)